 A smaller 3D simulation, shown in Figure 5 by the yellow region, with gaps in all directions allowed product gases to escape causing an increase in the time to detonation.
 Four of the boundaries were symmetric so gas could only escape out of the x+ and y+ boundaries.
 Figure 7 shows the burning modes and pressure distribution for a deflagration to detonation transition in the smaller 3D simulation.
 The top figure shows the progression of burning through the unburnt cylinders (light blue).
-The yellow represents conductive deflagration, the red shows convective deflagration and the dark blue slice shows where the pressure profile is taken.
+The yellow volume represents conductive deflagration, the red volume shows convective deflagration and the dark blue slice shows where the pressure profile is taken.
 The lower contour plot shows the pressure distribution of a DDT in the array.
-Detonation occurred at $0.710\ msec$, and by $0.716\ msec$ the detonation had consumed a large chunk of the explosive.
+Detonation occurred at $0.710 \ msec$, and by $0.716 \ msec$ the detonation had consumed a large portion of the explosive.
 It took approximately 40 microseconds longer for the smaller 3D simulation to detonate than the 2D simulation.
 This is the result of the product gases having more paths to escape in the 3D simulation.

 6.2.
 Full 3D Simulations.
-In the case of the full 3D simulation, 64K cores were used in a calculation that ran from May 2014 until November 2014, with regular checkpointing and consumed about 30M cpu hours on Mira.
-While this simulation was not run at the full scales made possible by the scaling improvements shown aboove, it was not possible with the Mira allocation available to move to the next problem size up.
+In the case of the full 3D simulation, 64K cores were used in a calculation that ran from May 2014 until November 2014, with regular checkpointing and consumed about 30M CPU hours on Mira.
+While this simulation was not run at the full scales made possible by the scaling improvements shown above, it was not possible with the Mira allocation available to move to the next problem size up.
+This is solely due to the extra CPU hours needed beyond our allocation and the elapsed time needed beyond our allocation period.
 Figure 8 shows the maximum pressure trends for the 2D, smaller 3D and the large 3D simulations.
 The smaller array simulations give insight into the possible physical mechanisms.
 These mechanisms have been validated in the large 3D simulation, which also detonates, giving us a better understanding of how to suppress the transition to detonation in future transportation accidents.
 A first attempt at modeling this was made by changing the packing configuration of the detonator boxes to intersperse one empty box between two full ones in a checkerboard configuration.
 The results for a full 3D simulation of this case are shown in Figure 9.
 While it was not possible to run the simulation to completion, this preliminary result shows much lower pressures and suggests that this alternate packing approach may show promise as a means of more safely, but expensively, transporting the explosives.
 In this case the simulation was run on 200K cores on Mira and then on 16K Stampede cores.